demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Eradication_Plan_-_Delete_File_README.md

 This playbook is one of the sub-playbooks in the eradication plan.
-This playbook handles the deletion of files as a crucial step in the eradication action.
+This playbook executes actions of file deletion, which is a crucial step in the eradication process.

 ## Dependencies